CovertRob/LS-Backend-Core/PY110/lesson_3/21_pedac.md

   - print the dealer's cards (all of them if arg flag is true)
   - print the player's cards

 - **define initialize_game_board function** - will hold the data structures that keep track of the cards on the table (in dealers and players hands)
   - *SET* the player's current hand of cards (starts off empty)
   - *SET* the dealer's current hand of cards (starts off empty, remember only shows 1 card upon initial deal, can be handled in the display_board function)
   - *SET* dictionary that will contain both the player's and dealer's hands of cards
   - return the dictionary containing the hands

+- **define add_up_hand function** - takes in generic hand argument
+  - *GET* cards from hand argument
+  - *SET* total value to be returned
+    - for each card in the hand argument
+      - *IF* card face value is between 2 - 10, add the face value to the total value
+      - *IF* the face value is a royal, add 10 to the total value
+      - *IF* card is an ace:
+        - *IF* the potential total value is less than 21, add 11 to the value
+        - *ELSE* add 1 to the total value
+  - return the total value of the hand

 - **define update_game_board_with_cards function** - takes in board, card argument, and string argument specifying dealer or player and updates the board dict data structure with the card or cards
   - iterate through the card or cards
+    - *IF* card is an ace, use function determine_ace_value to determine the value
     - add them to the associated data structure (player or dealer) in the board data structure

 - **define initialize_deck function** - creates a deck of 52 cards, does NOT initially shuffle them